Vesihiisi/commons-diff/README.md

 It breaks down the structured information into one row per piece of information added, making it easier to process filed with multiple categories or SDC statements added.

-It also extracts specifically the museum's inventory number from the name of the file, taking advantage of the fact that files uploaded by WMSE follow a specific naming practice.

 Each row starts with the inventory number and filename.

 Usage: